Escambia County School District

 The district is administered by an appointed superintendent and a five-member school board.
-The superintendent of schools is Timothy Smith, who replaced Malcolm Thomas.
-Thomas served an initial four-year term that began November 18, 2008, and was re-elected in 2012 and 2016.
+As of the 2023-2024 school year, the superintendent of schools is Keith Leonard, who serves as the interim superintendent following the dismissal of Timothy Smith in May 2023.

 The Escambia County electors voted in November 2018, to switch from an elected superintendent to an appointed superintendent.
 Prior to 2020, the superintendent was elected in presidential election years.
 The deputy superintendent of schools is Shenna Payne, a former principal of West Florida High School.